-Item Valuation technique Significant unobservable inputs Correlation between inputs and fair value Financial assets at fair value through other comprehensive Market approach Price-to-Book RatioDiscount for lack of marketability • The higher price to-book-ratio is, the higher fair income equity instruments without an active market value is. • The higher discount for lack of marketability is, the lower the fair value is.
+Item Valuation technique Significant unobservable inputs between inputs and fair value Financial assets at fair value through other comprehensive income equity Market approach Price-to-Book Ratio Discount for lack of marketability • The higher price to-book-ratio is, the higher fair value is. instruments without an active market • The higher discount for lack of marketability is, the lower the fair value is.